How Do You Protect Your App Idea? A Guide to Software as Intellectual Property

 Conclusion

 Creating a new software product is exciting.
-If you are concerned about protecting your idea during and after your product creation, consult with an expert in intellectual property that is familiar with technology who can advise you.
+However, deciding how to protect your app idea is a crucial step.
+If you are concerned about protecting your idea during and after your product creation, consult with an expert who can help you decide if claiming the software as intellectual property is the right step.